-Just kidding, I wish!
-But we did take a weekend trip to the adorable Bavarian town of Leavenworth, just a 2.5-hour drive East of Seattle.
-What I love about Eastern Washington is that just over the pass (either Snoqualmie or Steven’s), BAM!
+Leavenworth is located just a 2.5-hour drive East of Seattle; what’s great about Eastern Washington is that just over the pass (either Snoqualmie or Steven’s), BAM!
 There’s sunshine…in fact, over 300 days of it each year!

 You can easily make a trip to Leavenworth just for the day, but if you’re staying overnight, it’s probably because you love the mountains and hiking like we do!
 Or maybe you just need a little escape from city life in Seattle.
 Here’s the route we did over two days; as you can see, there are two ways to get from Seattle to Leavenworth, so I recommend making a loop so that you can see both beautiful drives!

 Depending on the time of year you visit, the main draw in Leavenworth is exploring the small Bavarian town, eating bratwurst and hiking.
 Christmas is the most popular time to visit, as it becomes a winter wonderland with the beautiful East Cascades as its backdrop, replicating the German Alps.

 Temperatures tend to be a bit more extreme than in Seattle, so if you’re visiting in winter, pack all the layers.
 In the summer, temperatures can reach the 90’s and sometimes over 100 F so take it easy in the sun.
 The best time to visit Leavenworth (besides Christmas) is in June when it’s not yet too crowded and the temperatures are pleasant.

 Walk the Waterfront Park Trail or Stand Up Paddle Board on the River (3 miles of easy, flat trail that snakes along the river – great for kids or biking!)

 Go Floating / Tubing on the River (summer)